 - requiring the student to change to a lower level of study. e.g. degree level to diploma level;

-- discontinuing the student’s studies with the College, subject to further review by the Dean of Academic Administration should the student request permission to return to study.
+- discontinuing the student’s studies with the College, subject to further review by the Dean of Studies should the student request permission to return to study.

 - contact the student after the interventions have been implemented to ensure that they have been effective and have achieved the required result.